chrispflepsen/RestySwift/README.md

-# API
+# RestySwift💤

-A simple wrapper on top of URLSession for JSON based API(s) with support for authentication, re-authentication, versioning, and local caching via protocols
+A barebones wrapper on top of URLSession for JSON based API(s) with support for authentication, authentication refresh, versioning, and local caching via protocols

 ## Basic Example